Texas Student Media

-Texas Student Media (TSM) is an auxiliary enterprise of the University of Texas at Austin (UT) and the largest student media operation in the United States.
-It is composed of faculty, student, and professional news industry representatives.
+Texas Student Media (TSM) is an auxiliary enterprise of the University of Texas at Austin (UT) and the largest student media operation in the United States, serving more than 53,000 students and 20,000 employees.
+Each year, more than 1,500 students and 15 professional staff members contribute to TSM.

+In the late 2000s and early 2010s, TSM was under severe financial constraints, and in 2015, funding of up to $250,000 a year was allocated to cover anticipated deficits.
+Since then, TSM has been in much stronger financial shape.
+For the first half of fiscal year 2024–25, TSM reported a net income of $273,848 and total equity amounting to more than $2 million.

 History

 UT's first publication was the Cactus Yearbook, established in 1894; followed in 1900 by the weekly Texan (which evolved into The Daily Texan in 1913).
 In 1902, the Student Association was formed, partly to oversee UT student publications.
 In 1921, as more publications emerged, Texas Student Publications, Inc. (TSP) was formed.
 Over the years the organization oversaw a number of UT publications: